alyoshark/resourcex/README.md

 ### Operators

-ResourceX also exposes a few rxjs operators for easier use, esp in transforming DOM events:
+resourcex also exposes a few rxjs operators for easier use, esp in transforming DOM events:

 - `catchMergeMap` / `catchFlatMap`
 - `catchConcatMap`